mostafanaax69/LinuxProject/README.md

  rm : used to remove objects such as files, directories, symbolic links ( rm file1.txt would delete that file ) mv : 1) Renaming a file or directory , 2) Moving a file or directory to another location grep : filter searches a file for a particular pattern of characters, and displays all lines that contain that pattern. grep [options] pattern [files] ps :  viewing information related with the processes on a system which stands as abbreviation for “Process Status”. ps command is used to list the currently running processes and their PIDs along with some other information depends on different options.

+ Vim:  an advanced and highly configurable text editor built to enable efficient text editing.